Nystya/Licenta/README.md

 Once this is all done, you can connect to the Jupyter Notebook from a browser on port 81.
 The deforestation, urbanization and coastal change notebooks can be found in the following directory: notebooks/odc_sandbox_notebooks/dcal/

+The default password to access the Jupyter Notebook is "secretpassword".